trustedsearch/trustedsearch.github.io/_posts/2012-12-25-submitting-a-business.md

 The status will indicate the success of that particular location:

 - 200 indicates general success
-- 201 indicates that a new business was created
-- 202 indicates that the data was received and enqueued (but not yet processed).
-No further action is needed.
 - 400 indicates an error in the request
 - 401 indicates an authentication error